 You’ll need: 2 – 4 Little Collections outfits.

 Both of my boys practically lived in their sleepwear for the first month.
 Baby is practically sleeping all day, and it was just so easy to stay in jammies.
 For the newborn and 3 month stage, I loved the sleep gowns.
 They made sleepy diaper changes a breeze, and I loved seeing those sweet little baby toes peeking out from underneath.
 Sleep and play footie pajamas are also a two bird, one stone mom hack – no need for socks that might fall off those tiny feet!

 A swaddle and sleep sack are two of my baby necessities – no question.
 I am in love with the gender neutral options that Carter’s has.
 These Little Baby Basics 2-Pack Swaddle Blankets are made of soft breathable cotton, and are so easy to use thanks to the velcro.
 Now that J is 9 months, we use the Cotton Sleep Bag for naps and at night.
 Diaper changes are super quick thanks to the easy zip on / zip off, and the sleep bag is a great way to transition out of the swaddle (eventually…).

-And there you have it – my my minimalist baby clothing must haves.
-Because when you’re a future or current new parent, the last thing you want to be doing is second guessing what you’ll really need for baby.
-Find all your essential baby clothing at your local Carter’s, and make sure to use the special 20% off coupon when you purchase $40+ to get an even better deal on their every day great prices.
+And there you have it – my minimalist baby clothing must-haves.
+Because when you’re a future or current new parent, the last thing you want to be doing is second-guessing what you’ll really need for your baby.
+Find all your essential baby clothing at your local Carter’s, and make sure to use the special 20% off coupon when you purchase $40+ to get an even better deal on their everyday great prices.
 Your baby will be comfy cozy and stylish, and free from an overstuffed closet all year long!